sdfgwwtw/Employment-Agreement/README.md

 extract_date() - to extract employment start date, employment end date and employment agreement date if given. extract_position() - to extract position/Job title of employee if given.

+Step 3: In extracting the human names, certain steps are there as follows:
+a) Tokenization
+b) POS Tagging
+c) Chunk the taggs.
+d) Matching the labels with tags, if yes then return name else remove it.

+Step 4: All these functions are being runned in the main().
+Step 5: All datas all collected in a dictionary format (key, value).
+Step 6: All the dictionary datas are converted into dataframe format and then these datas are written finally in CSV file - "datas.csv".